Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Main Theoretical Results

 \end{theorem}

-The data-driven choice of penalty parameter helps diminish the regularization bias and also allow (through thresholding) to obtain sparse estimators with provably rates of convergence.
+The data-driven choice of penalty parameter helps diminish the regularization bias and also allow to obtain sparse estimators with provably rates of convergence (through thresholding).
 Moreover, the $u$ specific penalty parameter combined with the new analysis yields an adaptive rate of convergence to each $u\in \mathcal{U}$ unlike previous works.

-\begin{remark}[Simultaneous Confidence Bands for Coefficients in PQGMs] We note that in some applications we might be interested on constructing (simultaneous) confidence bands for the coefficients in PQGMs.
+\begin{remark}[Simultaneous Confidence Bands for Coefficients in PQGMs] We note that in some applications we might be interested in constructing (simultaneous) confidence bands for the coefficients in PQGMs.
 In particular, this would include the cases practitioners are using a misspecified linear specification in a quantile regression model.
-Provided the conditional density function at $X_{-a}\beta_u$ can be estimated, a version of Algorithm \ref{Alg:1prime} using the penalty parameters in Algorithm \ref{Alg:2prime} for the initial step can deliver such confidence regions via a Multiplier bootstrap. \end{remark}
+Provided the conditional density function at $X_{-a}'\beta_u$ can be estimated, a version of Algorithm \ref{Alg:1prime} using the penalty parameters in Algorithm \ref{Alg:2prime} for the initial step can deliver such confidence regions via a multiplier bootstrap. \end{remark}